Discover New Sales Opportunities in the Checkout Process

 However, these additional products must be clearly identified as recommendations and not products that the customer has chosen to purchase.
 This will prevent the customer from becoming confused and backing out of the purchase.
 In addition, the recommendations should appear above the customer’s line of sight, otherwise they may go unnoticed.
 Read our blog article on this topic: “The Hidden Seller: Why the Positioning of Product Suggestions Is Key.”

-At epoq, experience has shown us that up-selling strategies in the shopping cart should be treated with caution, since they can lead to the customer becoming uncertain about whether they have selected the right product.
-This may well cause the customer to back out, which is why cross-selling recommendations work much better here.
+At epoq, experience has shown us that up-selling strategies in the shopping cart should be treated with caution.
+These strategies can lead to the customer becoming uncertain about whether they have selected the right product.
+As a result, the customer may want to back out from the purchase, which is why cross-selling recommendations work much better here.
 However, these recommendations should not be displayed on the basis of inspiration, otherwise the customer might cancel their purchase if, for example, wall paint is recommended for a pasting table.
 Wallpapering tools would be a much better fit in this case.